hellohaptik/docs_haptik/docs/agent-chat/newmychats.md

 #### Previous Conversations

-A user might have had multiple conversations with agents at distinct time.
-Previous Conversations enables the agent to see a maximum of 5 latest conversations of the user.
+A user might have had multiple conversations with agents at distinct times. **Previous Conversations** section enables the agent to see these latest conversations of the user.
+A maximum of 5 previous conversations would be shown.

 ![previousconversationslist1](assets/PC1.png)